chrisquince/DESMAN/README.md

 3. [bam-readcount](https://github.com/genome/bam-readcount): Used to get per sample base frequencies at each position

+4  [samtools] (http://www.htslib.org/download/): Utilities for processing mapped files

-4. [CONCOCT](https://github.com/BinPro/CONCOCT): Our own contig binning algorithm
+5. [CONCOCT](https://github.com/BinPro/CONCOCT): Our own contig binning algorithm

 Click the link associated with each application.